Code of Ethics – All Personnel

 In addition, further definition, explanation and prohibited activities are provided in PEI-V-021 Equal Opportunity Employment and PEI-V-042 Harassment.

-Pacific Ethanol seeks to conduct its business in a manner that respects the human rights and dignity of people.
+Alto Ingredients seeks to conduct its business in a manner that respects the human rights and dignity of people.
 Each of us can play a role in the elimination of human rights abuses such as child labor, human trafficking and forced labor.
 Our personnel are directed to report any observed or suspected human rights abuses in our operations or in those of our customers, suppliers or other parties with whom we conduct business, as provided in Section 15 below.

 9.0 Health and Safety